What travel insurance do I need when visiting Lithuania ?

-In winter, it snows for 3 to 4 months and it may therefore be very cold.
+In winter, it snows for three to four months and it may be very cold.
 It is recommended to visit Lithuania in summer in order to enjoy fine days and pleasant temperatures.

 You will almost certainly begin your exploration of Lithuania in the capital, Vilnius.
-Among this delightful traditional city’s must-see attractions is its Old Town, inscribed on UNESCO’s list of World Heritage Sites.
-Admiring the streets and monuments, you will without a doubt notice Polish, German and Russian influences.
+Among this delightful traditional city’s must-see attractions is its Old Town, which is one of UNESCO’s World Heritage Sites.
+Admiring the streets and monuments, you will without a doubt notice Polish, German, and Russian influences.

 -Kaunas is popular amongst visitors for its architectural riches, while Klaipėda is a small port city, particularly worth a visit during the Sea Festival.
-Trakai owes its name (“town on the water”) to the lake on which it is built.
-This was the mediaeval capital of the Grand Dukes, and remains very popular with visitors from all over the world.
+Trakai owes its name, “town on the water”, to the lake on which it is built.
+This was the medieval capital of the Grand Dukes, and remains very popular with visitors from all over the world.

 -If you are looking for tranquillity and verdant surroundings, head for the spa resorts of Druskininkai and Palanga.

--Finally, don’t miss the unbelievable Hill of Crosses: a pilgrimage site, this hill is home to no fewer than 150,000 crosses.
-The tradition began in the 14th century and continues to this day.
+-Finally, don’t miss the unbelievable Hill of Crosses.
+A pilgrimage site, this hill is home to no fewer than 150,000 crosses.
+The site was first mentioned as early as the 14th century and the tradition of leaving crosses continues to this day.

 Lithuania is a calm and peaceful country, with a low crime rate.
 Nevertheless, it is recommended that you remain vigilant with regards to pickpockets, especially in the stations and tourist areas.
 Don’t leave anything visible in your parked vehicle, especially at night.